James Woolley

 The Intelligencer by Jonathan Swift and Thomas Sheridan.
 (A critical edition.)
 Oxford: Clarendon, 1992.

 Work in progress: with Stephen Karian (University of Missouri), an edition of the poems volumes of the Cambridge Works of Jonathan Swift and a freely accessible web archive of Swift’s poems.
-These two projects are being supported by a Scholarly Editions Grant from the National Endowment for the Humanities.
+These two projects have been supported by a Scholarly Editions Grant from the National Endowment for the Humanities.